-As the end of this very strange tax year is fast approaching, now is the time to be thinking about what action can be taken to assist in reducing tax liabilities for the year ended 5 April 2021.
+As the end of the tax year is fast approaching, now is the time to be thinking about what action can be taken to assist in reducing tax liabilities for the year ended 5 April 2022.

 Ensuring that all the appropriate reliefs and allowances have been used should always be a priority as many of these are lost if not used each tax year.
 In addition, investing in tax efficient products or considering the timing of income and expenses, to name but a few, can also be ways to minimise tax liabilities.